nivheled/NBA-Injury-Based-Prediction-1/README.md

 - [Bankerim](https://www.bankerim.co.il/%D7%9E%D7%A9%D7%97%D7%A7%D7%99%D7%9D/%D7%9E%D7%A9%D7%97%D7%A7%D7%99-%D7%95%D7%95%D7%99%D7%A0%D7%A8-%D7%9C%D7%99%D7%99%D7%9F.html)
 - [Rotoworld](https://www.rotoworld.com/basketball/nba/player-news/injuries)

-Later there will be tweets from Twitter about player injuries and bet lines from various sites.
+Later there will be tweets from Twitter about player injuries and bet lines from various bookies.